Dheerajpenta/interview_backend/README.md

 ## Deployment steps

 1. Install heroku-cli
-2. login using heroku credentials(afaisal3389@gmail.com)
+2. login using your heroku credentials
 3. heroku create (for first time) -> (checks for Procfile, if not present uses 'npm start')
 4. git push heroku master
 5. check logs at 'heroku logs -t'